cmu-db/cmdbac/logs/notes.md

-# add documentation for the whole project
 # add support for other databases
+# add outline of wiki on GitHub